 Orlando Red Light Camera Traffic Tickets

 The actual law they cite you for violating is s.
 316.075(1)(c)1., Fla.
 Stat.
 This states that a vehicle must first "stop" before a steady red signal.
-However, a citation "may not" be issued, pursuant to the statute for failure to stop at a red light if the driver is making a right-hand turn in a careful and prudent manner.
-In legal terms "may not issue" means "can issue."
-Remember this when making right turns at intersections.
-Moreover, this ambiguity should be resolved in favor of the driver.
+However (according to s.
+316.0083, Fla.
+Stat.), a citation "may not" be issued, pursuant to the statute for failure to stop at a red light if the driver is making a right-hand turn in a careful and prudent manner.
+Forget this language.
+I have never seen anyone win their hearing on it.
+You must stop.

 Can I Represent Myself in Court?